Zari zardozi artisans weave a tale of hope and strength | Business

 Javnaz, who worked as an assistant manager in a private bank in Mumbai, joined the zari zardozi industry after returning home during the COVID-19 pandemic.

-After securing a loan from the district industries center, she started her business.
+After securing a loan from the district industries centre, she started her business.
 She gets her products made by artisans and sells them online on platforms like Amazon.

 Talking to PTI, Chief Development Officer Shyam Bahadur Singh says the Uttar Pradesh government is working to take the industry forward.